zero-functional/zero-functional/README.md

 ## Extending zero-functional

-*This feature is still experimental.*

-Extending zero-functional with own functions is probably more complicated than with other fp-libraries as the functions have to be implemented with macros producing imperative code.
+Extending zero-functional with own functions is probably more complicated than with other fp-libraries as the functions have to be implemented with macros producing inlined imperative code.
 Some good examples - 2 very basic and 2 more complicated - can be found in [test.nim: registerExtension](test.nim) and also in the source code of [zero-functional](zero-functional.nim)

 Example - implement the (simple) map function: